HanneWillems/PredSim-workshop-ESMAC-2026/S2 CP/README.md

 <img src="https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/Documentation/FiguresForDocumentation/fig_muscle_tendon_properties_scaling.png" width="1200">

-In example 1. you will use (I.1) manual muscle testing strength scores to personalize muscle strength (I.2) passive Range of Motion (ROM) scores to personalize optimal muscle fiber length (lMo) and coordinate limit torques.
+In example 1. you will use (I.1) manual muscle testing strength scores to personalize muscle strength (I.2) passive Range of Motion (pROM) scores to personalize optimal muscle fiber length (lMo) and coordinate limit torques.

 In this tutorial you will change the model inputs in a default settings file.
 This file can later be used to run personalized simulations in PredSim.